 The purpose of the Progress Report is to not only identify but also offer assistance to academically at-risk students.
 The information you provide will be used to make timely “at-risk interventions” designed to help these students turn things around in order to successfully complete your course.

-Information on how to enter Progress Report data begins on page 12 of the GradesFirst Faculty Guide.
+Information on how to enter Progress Report data begins on page 10 of the EAB Navigate Faculty Guide.

 Q. Do students know this is happening?